Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Fill-Form.md

 ## How It Differs from Other Form Tools

 - **Fill Form** keeps the fields editable - it just populates their values, so the form can still be changed later.
 - **Flatten** merges form fields into the page so they become part of the static document and can no longer be edited.
 Use it when you want to lock in answers before sending a final copy.
-See [Flatten](./Security/Security.md#permissions--access-control).
+See [Flatten](./Security/Security.md#password-and-access).
 - **Unlock PDF Forms** removes read-only restrictions from fields so locked fields can be edited again.
 Use it when a form refuses input because its fields are marked read-only.
-See [Unlock PDF Forms](./Security/Security.md#permissions--access-control).
+See [Unlock PDF Forms](./Security/Security.md#password-and-access).

 ---

 ## Notes

 - Runs in your self-hosted Stirling PDF instance with no external service or credits required.
-See [Modes and Licensing](../Modes-and-Licensing.md).
+See [Modes](../Modes-and-Licensing.md).
-- The PDF must already contain AcroForm fields.
+- The PDF must already contain fillable form fields.
 PDFs with no fields, or scanned image-only forms, have nothing to fill.
+- Automating form filling?
+You can do the same thing in a pipeline or script.
+See the [API reference](../API.md) for details.

 ---